browserengineering/book/book/http.md

 Once it's connected, the browser requests information from the server by giving its *path*, the path being the part of a URL that comes after the host name, like `/index.html`.
-The structure of the request is shown below.
-You can type it into `telnet` (make sure to type a blank line after the `Host` line):
+The structure of the request is shown in Figure 2.
+You can type it into `telnet` to try it.

 ::: {.cmd .web-only html=True}
     python3 infra/annotate_code.py <<EOF